 Many breeds of dogs look good after they have had haircuts.
 For example, the poodle is an obvious breed when it comes to discussing varying styles of haircut.

 However, the Pomeranian isn’t on this list.
 He’s an Arctic Spitz dog breed known for his dense double coat and lengthy guard hairs.

-If you give your Pom a lion cut (this is where you shave his fur as close to the skin as possible, but leave enough hair for a mane and fur on the tail) you’ll might see that his fur will still grow back but in “patches” and this could be a significant problem.
+If you give your ask the Groomer for Pom a lion cut (this is where you shave his fur as close to the skin as possible but leave enough hair for a mane and fur on the tail), you’ll see that his fur will still grow back but in “patches” and this could be a significant problem.